 Known Issues

-If you plan to use K3s with docker, Docker installed via a snap package is not recommended as it has been known to cause issues running K3s.
+If you plan to use K3s with the Docker container runtime, the Docker snap package is not recommended as it has been known to cause issues running K3s.
+Install Docker using the native package management system provided by your operating system.

-If you are running iptables v1.6.1 and older in nftables mode you might encounter issues.
-We recommend utilizing newer iptables (such as 1.6.1+) to avoid issues or running iptables legacy mode.
+If your node uses iptables v1.6.1 or older in nftables mode you might encounter issues.
+We recommend utilizing newer iptables (such as 1.6.1+), or running iptables legacy mode, to avoid issues.

 update-alternatives --set iptables /usr/sbin/iptables-legacy